microsoft/AzureNL/users.md

 # Users

 ## Introduction
 This repo is a team effort, mostly by Microsoft employees in the Netherlands who work with Azure.
 Here you see an overview of users.
+Also check out their profiles for more hidden gems.

 ## List
 * [Agraj Mangal](https://github.com/agrajm)